BlackBox Flight Recorder

 Post-Mortem Debugging

 After a failure, the BlackBox contains the sequence of events leading up to it.
-Use the Scheduler's blackbox access to inspect:
+Inspect via the CLI (works for both Rust and Python projects) or programmatically in Rust:

 use horus::prelude::*;